JWalkerMailly/Gmod-NVGBase/README.md

 ### ![Shared](images/shared.png?raw=true "Shared") **_G:NVGBASE_IsWhitelistOn()**
 >
-> *Determine if player whitelisting is active on the server.*
+> *Determine if player whitelisting is active on the server.
+This essentially returns the value of the NVGBASE_WHITELIST ConVar.*
 >
 >> Returns true if active, false otherwise.